oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-weaponizing-a-logitech-mouse.md

 ![](/assets/mousehack/images/lghub_name_this_macro.png)

-We give the macro a name:
+We give the macro a name.

 ![](/assets/mousehack/images/lghub_macro_options.png)

-We have 4 options, for simplicity we will choose the simplest one "No repeat" to just execute once.
+We have 4 options for how macros are to be executed, for simplicity we will choose the "No repeat" one to just execute once.

 ![](/assets/mousehack/images/lghub_macro_main_screen.png)
-Upon clicking the "Start now" button we are provided several options:
+Upon clicking the "Start now" button we are provided with the following options on creating the actual macro:

 ![](/assets/mousehack/images/lghub_macro_start_now_optilons.png)

 There are several convenient ways for creating macros, but as mentioned only the "Record keystrokes" could be stored in the on-board memory at the time of writing.
-Note: This is ongoing for at least two/three years so not much hope of being able to store other macros unless Logitech make some changes in the future.
+Note: This is ongoing for at least two/three years so there is not much hope of being able to store other macros unless Logitech make some changes in the future.
 The case could be different in other vendors and models.

-Choosing the "Record keystrokes" macro type puts us in recording mode and as soon as we start pressing keys we see the following symbols popping up:
+Choosing the "Record keystrokes" macro type puts us in recording mode and as soon as we start pressing keys on our keybowrd we see the following symbols popping up:

 ![](/assets/mousehack/images/lghub_recording_keystrokes.png)